Pop Culture Madness!

 Lead singer and bassist of Rush, Geddy Lee, had one of the largest collections of Negro Baseball League memorabilia and formally donated it all to the Negro Baseball League museum in Kansas City, MO.

-2008's wealthiest person, Warren Buffett still lived (lives) in a 5 bedroom house he bought for $31,500 in 1957.
+2008’s wealthiest person, Warren Buffett, still lived (lives) in a 5-bedroom house he bought for $31,500 in 1957.

-For one day in 2008 there was an app in the App Store that cost $999.99 USD and did nothing.
+For one day in 2008, an app in the App Store cost $999.99 USD and did nothing.
 8 people bought it.

-A 4chan user made a prank about how Steve Jobs "died of a heart attack", after the prank went around social media, Apple's stock dropped around $5,000,000,000 because of the' joke'.
+A 4chan user made a prank about how Steve Jobs “died of a heart attack.”
+After the prank went around social media, Apple’s stock dropped around $5,000,000,000 because of the’ joke’.

 Cost of a Superbowl ad in 2008: $2,700,000